serena-ruan/unitycatalog-function/README.md

 # This will be converted into the following SQL function:
 # CREATE OR REPLACE FUNCTION test_catalog.test_schema.func_with_direct_default(
-#     a INTEGER DEFAULT 10 COMMENT 'Optional integer parameter with default 10.',
+#     a LONG DEFAULT 10 COMMENT 'Optional integer parameter with default 10.',
 #     b STRING DEFAULT 'hello' COMMENT 'Optional string parameter with default "hello".'
 # )
 # RETURNS STRING